Claude MCP integration

 }

-1. Replace <YOUR API KEY HERE> with the API key you generated in Alloy.
+1. Replace <YOUR API KEY HERE> with the MCP key you generated in Alloy.

 2. Save the config and restart Claude Desktop.